3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 `COPY (<query>) TO STDOUT`, which could make life easier (as it Postgres version 8.0.2 based, quite ol').
 Info about this, [here](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html).

 Clickhouse supports several engines but so far, you will for sure start with MergeTree.
 The supported types are more finite, although they should be enough for plain analytics.
-At table creation, I will recommend to add sampling support which is added in the engine parameters through any hash function returning unsigned integers after the key definition.
+It's recommended to add sampling support at table creation, in the engine parameters through corresponding hash function with the column type that _return unsigned integers_ after the key definition.
-In this case I've choosen cityHash64 as it is not cryptographic , it has a decent accuracy and better performance.
+In this case I've choosen cityHash64 as it is not cryptographic, it has a decent accuracy and better performance.

 The table in CH is the following: